Travel planning 2024: New airlines and destinations from Changi Airport

 The larger Asia-Pacific region is poised to become the fastest-growing zone for air travel over the next two decades, according to a December 2022 report by the International Air Transport Association.

-Since the Covid-19 pandemic, Changi Airport has welcomed five new airlines from South-east Asia – Cambodia Airways, Vietnam’s Bamboo Airways, Indonesia’s Citilink, Malaysia’s Firefly and Bangkok-based Thai Vietjet Air.
+Since the Covid-19 pandemic, Changi Airport has welcomed four new airlines from South-east Asia – Cambodia Airways, Indonesia’s Citilink, Malaysia’s Firefly and Bangkok-based Thai Vietjet Air.

 It has also added a new city link, Sibu in Malaysia, operated by AirAsia.

-In addition, new South-east Asian carriers are set to operate from Changi in the next few months, including Transnusa from Indonesia, Cambodia Angkor Air from Cambodia and Aero Dili from Timor Leste.
+In addition, new South-east Asian carriers are set to operate from Changi in the next few months, including Aero Dili from Timor Leste.

 Mr Lim adds that Changi Airport is also the most connected South-east Asian air hub to India.
 The latest Indian city to be connected to Changi is Bhubaneswar, operated by IndiGo via twice-weekly services since June 2023, marking Changi Airport’s first city link to India’s eastern state of Odisha.